 But if we step back for a second, there are really three big life domains that we need to focus on and balance: ourselves, relationships, and work.

-The first step in focusing on what matters, is to actually understand what matters.
+The first step in focusing on what matters, is to actually understand what is it that matters.

 The most challenging part in living in alignment with our values, is that we need to make choices that are hard and painful.
 We need to say no to certain things and activities that we like, to be able to spend time on the ones we love.
 This is also something I learned the hard way.
 Being someone with a lot of energy and enthusiasm, I used to say yes to too many things, too fast.
 And by doing that, I overcommitted and underdelivered many times.
 But once I spent time reflecting on what truly mattered to me, making those choices became easier and more automatic.